TheTechRobo/discord-urls-extractor/README.md

 # discord-urls-extractor

+### Maintainence Level: Updated as I need it.

+I'm actually using this program in production!
+Updates are made when I'm interested, or when they're necessary.

+### Information

 Created for injesting URLs from DHT scrapes (and now discard2 ones, too!) into the Archiveteam URLs project.

 Might not extract all URLs correctly. [#8](https://github.com/TheTechRobo/discordhistorytracker-urls-extractor/pull/8) improved on this, though.